-The College is a division of the Virginia Community College System and is approved by the State Board for Community Colleges and the State Department of Community Colleges in Virginia.
+The College is a division of the Virginia Community College System and is approved by the State Board for Community Colleges and by the Virginia Community College System in Virginia.
 The Associate Degree Programs of the College have also been approved by the State Council of Higher Education for Virginia.
 The College was given full academic accreditation by the Southern Association of Colleges and Schools in December 1969.